 Early in the boarding process Cruise Director Ernest introduced himself and said that he was planning on hosting the first LGBTQ gathering.
 Kudos to Azamara for providing a crew member, listing these events in the daily newsletter, and for hosting in the ship’s prime real estate, The Living Room.
 We’ve all heard or experienced stories about holding the event in an out-of-the-way bar, or even a closed one, or with surly staff.
 Not true aboard Azamara.

-Attending the event in addition to the two of us were couples from Canada, the UK and the USA.
-A critical mass was achieved and we all stayed connected the rest of the voyage and in some cases afterwards.
+Attending the event in addition to the two of us were couples from Canada, the UK, and the USA.
+A critical mass was achieved and we all stayed connected the rest of the voyage and in some cases afterward.

 As usual on a cruise with a large number of LGBTQ people, many straight people spoke to us requesting to get in on the fun.
 These people are invariably allies, and we include them without question.
 These guests included, among others Azamara’s artist-in-residence, from just north of Vancouver, as well as a wonderful British straight couple and some fun Aussies!